ducmthai/vpn-as-a-container/README.md

 ## Starting the VPN Proxy
 ### `vpn.config`

-The main configuration file.
-This should be the only file which needs user modifications.
+The main configuration file, contain the following values:

 - `REGION`: (Optional) The default server is set to `ie33`. `REGION` should match the supported NordVPN `.opvn` server config.
 - `USERNAME`: NordVPN username.
 - `PASSWORD`: NordVPN password.
+- `PROTOCOL`: UDP or TCP which are supported by NordVPN.

+## Environment variables

+The environment variables needed for exposing the proxy to the local network:

+- `PROXY_PORT`: Proxy port
-- `LOCAL_NETWORK` - The CIDR mask of the local IP addresses (e.g. 192.168.0.1/24, 10.1.1.0/24) which will be acessing the proxy.
+- `LOCAL_NETWORK`: The CIDR mask of the local IP addresses (e.g. 192.168.0.1/24, 10.1.1.0/24) which will be acessing the proxy.
 This is so the response to a request can be returned to the client (i.e. your browser).

-- `PROXY_PORT`: Proxy port
-- `PROTOCOL`: UDP or TCP which are supported by NordVPN.
+These variables can be specified in the command line or in the `.env` file in the case of `docker-compose`.

 ### Start with `docker run`